top of page

 Elizabeth Hardwick, Countess of Shrewsbury, 'Bess of Hardwick'; Hans Eworth (follower), c.1560 ©National Trust Images

 Elizabeth Hardwick (better known to history as 'Bess of Hardwick') was born in the 1520s (estimated dates range from 1520-21 to 1527), a daughter of John Hardwick of Hardwick, Derbyshire, a member of the minor gentry, and his wife Elizabeth Leake.
-Bess' father John died in 1528, leaving behind a young family: his widow, son and heir James, and 5 daughters (including Bess, who was likely the second daughter) (Hubbard, 2018).
+Bess's father John died in 1528, leaving behind a young family: his widow, son and heir James, and 5 daughters (including Bess, who was likely the second daughter) (Hubbard, 2018).

 It appears that the family continued to reside at Hardwick, which was being rented to John's widow, as it had been returned to the Crown on his death, despite his will requesting that it be put in trust for his son James (Lovell, 2005).
 Faced with increasing financial and social stressors, Elizabeth remarried, and had further children with her new husband Ralph Leche; however, this marriage brought many problems, with Leche reportedly running up debts in purchasing wardships and leaseholds, which led him to be imprisoned at the Fleet Prison, as well as reports of him deserting his wife and children (Lovell, 2005; Hubbard, 2018).
 In contrast to other contemporary female figures, Bess does not appear to have had an exceptional education; whilst she was literate, she does not appear to have been a prolific reader.
 Neither did she adopt the vehement Protestant Reformist views of some of her peers, which included the Dorsets, with whom she would have joined in prayer daily the two years she was placed within their household (Hubbard, 2018).